TBSCS0/Cansat/README.md

 FalconSat
 ===============
-This repository contains the embedded code, radio settings for a cansat project.
+This repository contains the embedded code and the radio settings for a cansat project.
 It intends to serve as an initial guideline for college and university students to start creating their first nanosat.

 Subsystems
 -----------